Lynching of Michael Donald

-1981 murder by the KKK in Mobile, Alabama, U.S.
+1981 lynching in Mobile, Alabama, U.S.

-The lynching of Michael Donald in Mobile, Alabama, on March 21, 1981, was one of the last reported lynchings in the United States.
-Several Ku Klux Klan (KKK) members beat and killed Michael Donald, a 19-year-old African-American, and hung his body from a tree.
-One perpetrator, Henry Hays, was executed by electric chair in 1997, while another, James Knowles, was sentenced to life in prison after pleading guilty and testifying against Hays.
-A third man was convicted as an accomplice and also sentenced to life in prison, and a fourth was indicted, but died before his trial could be completed.
+Michael Donald was a 19-year-old African-American who was lynched by the Ku Klux Klan (KKK) in Mobile, Alabama, on March 21, 1981.
+He was one of the last reported lynching victims in the United States.
+Several KKK members beat and killed Donald.
+His body was hung from a tree.
+One perpetrator, Henry Hays, was executed by electric chair in 1997, while another, James Knowles, was sentenced to life in prison in 1985 after pleading guilty and testifying against Hays.
+Knowles was paroled after serving 25 years.
+Benjamin Cox was convicted as an accomplice and also sentenced to life in prison in 1989.
+Cox was paroled in 2000.
+A fourth was indicted but died before his trial could be completed.

-Hays's execution was the first in Alabama since 1913 for a white-on-black crime.
+Hays was the first white person to be executed in Alabama for a crime against a black person since 1913.
 It was the only execution of a Klan member during the 20th century for the murder of an African American person.
 Donald's mother, Beulah Mae Donald, brought a civil suit for wrongful death against the United Klans of America (UKA), to which the attackers belonged.
 In 1987, a jury awarded her damages of $7 million, which bankrupted the organization.
 This set a precedent for civil legal action for damages against other racist hate groups.

 Victim

-Michael Donald (July 24, 1961 – March 21, 1981) was born in Mobile, Alabama, the son of Beulah Mae (Greggory) Donald and David Donald.
+Michael Anthony Donald (July 24, 1961 – March 21, 1981) was born in Mobile, Alabama, the son of Beulah Mae (Greggory) Donald and David Donald.
 He was the youngest of six children.
 He attended local schools while growing up.
 In 1981, he was studying at a technical college, while working at the local newspaper, the Mobile Press Register.

 Donald grew up in a city and state influenced by the passage in the mid-1960s of federal civil rights legislation that ended legal segregation and provided for federal oversight and enforcement of voting rights.
 African Americans could again participate in politics in the South; their ability to register to vote also meant that they were selected for juries.